KyleKHL/KyleKHL/README.md

 ### Hello World! 👋

-I am a Front-End Developer with a passion for creating accessible, responsive and user-friendly applications!
+I'm a web developer with a passion for creating accessible, responsive and user-friendly applications!
 <br>
 A Graduate of [Juno College](https://junocollege.com/)'s Web Development Bootcamp cohort 48✨.
 <br></br>